tier4/ota-client/docs/README.md

 Note: `sudo` is required to extract `ota-image.tar` since some privileged files need to be created.

-Generate metadata(with or with-out zstd compression) under extraced rootfs folder as follow:
+Generate metadata(with or without zstd compression) under extraced rootfs folder as follow:

 ```bash
 # optional zstd compression disabled